Bupeldox/Samurai/README.md

 ## Pacing
 JW I think it will be good to have fast and slow paced sections to break it up.
 I was thinking cutscenes and the gameplay, but idk if that will be enough slow paced stuff?

+# MVP (to be agreed on)

+One 'level' which gives the player a reason to control the character Character Limb Controls (Moving whole character isn't mvp?)
+No Rectangles(non-textured elements)